Support the new generation of Church leaders

 CTU students and alumni serve the Church across the United States and in 60 countries worldwide.
 They work in parishes, homeless shelters, prisons, hospitals, schools, universities, hospices, social service organizations, and a myriad of other ministry settings.
 They are able to apply the best of the Catholic tradition to their work in situations of grief, conflict and adversity that exist in so many places in the United States and around the globe.
 As our Church confronts increasing challenges, CTU continues to be part of the solution through our tradition of faith, transparency and acceptance.
 Thank you for your support.

-Rachel Kuhn, Director of Development
+Laura Ruiz, Director of Development

 Support CTU